 The bill amends RCW 43.105.369 to enhance the functions and reporting requirements of the Office of Privacy and Data Protection in Washington State.
 It establishes the office as a central resource for state agencies on data privacy and protection policies, with the director appointing a chief privacy officer.
-The office's primary duties include conducting annual privacy reviews and training, articulating best practices, and coordinating data protection efforts, particularly in relation to projects involving artificial intelligence.
+The office's primary duties include conducting annual privacy reviews and trainings, articulating privacy principles, coordinating data protection efforts, and participating in reviews of state projects involving personally identifiable information, specifically those utilizing artificial intelligence.

 Statutes affected: